 POTASH :- POTASSIUM CHLORIDE -

-EIN BOKEK [UM BARAK]spark? flash ? saltpeter officina ?
+EIN BOKEK [UM BARAK ]spark? flash ? saltpeter officina

 SAL MARITIMUS :-coastal evaporated/precipitated salt